knmlprz/EUDIS_Hackathon_Team_DEL_EXTENSION/docs/src/views/LoadingScreen.md

 # Usage

-Make sure that the HTML page that has this component mounted gets requested with a `url` GET parameter (as in `(...)/loading.html?url=example.com`); that's how you pass the URL of the resource to be scanned.
+Make sure that the HTML page that has this component mounted gets requested with a `data` GET parameter (as in `(...)/loading.html?url=example.com`); that's how you pass the URL of the resource to be scanned.